 or 0.4% to 0.5% per °C for silicon.

 300 K or 25 °C ?

-Most semiconductor modelling is done at 300 K since it is close to room temperature and a convenient number.
+Most semiconductor modeling is done at 300 K since it is close to room temperature and a convenient number.
 However, solar cells are typically measured almost 2 degrees lower at 25 °C (298.15 K).
 In most cases the difference is insignificant (only 4 mV of Voc) and both are referred to as room temperature.
-Occasionally, the modelled results need to be adjusted to correlate with the measured results.
+Occasionally, the modeled results need to be adjusted to correlate with the measured results.